Posted under Study Abroad by

 - This year we will be very strict in our screening of students who have had other travel abroad opportunities.
 Therefore, students who have already participated in the Rome program or other study abroad programs are not eligible for the 2013 trip.

-Nominees will be mailed applications and invited to become candidates.
+Nominees will be emailed applications and invited to become candidates.
 At that time you will need to request a letter of recommendation at that time from an OMA&D staff member or a faculty member who is familiar with your academic work.
 A committee of non-OMA&D UW faculty and staff will select the students for the trip.

 We hope you take time to consider this opportunity to enrich your educational experience at the UW through this unique travel abroad experience.

 Global Opportunities will offer several info sessions and events this autumn quarter for students interested in study abroad programs and scholarships.
 Check out the information session dates and times below.